 Science Fair Project: Which Chewing Gum Lasts the Longest?

 Science fair projects don't have to be dull.
-This project tests which brand of gum has flavor that lasts the longest.
-My kids enjoyed doing this project together with their friends.
-The adults and teenagers viewing the science fair project loved it too because it actually gives you some practical information you can use.
+This project tests which brand of gum has the longest-lasting flavor.
+My kids and their friends really enjoyed doing this project.
+The adults and teenagers viewing the science fair project loved it too because it actually offers practical information you can use.
 When you go to buy gum, how can you get one that lasts longer?
 The results are startling.

 What Science Fair Questions Can You Ask About Gum?